tigera-cs/Calico-Foundation/4.6-calico-using-ipvs-proxy/README.md

 ```

 Open two terminal sessions and SSH into worker1.
+Note that both of the following commands need to run from the same host.

 Run the following script to generate traffic for the `service-nginx` and check the output stats in other terminal.